U.S. probes deaths for links to Monster energy drink

 Monster is also being sued by the family of a 14-year-old Maryland girl with a heart condition who died after drinking two cans of its Monster energy drink in a 24-hour period.

-Monster said it does not believe its drinks are “in any way responsible” for the girl’s death.
+Monster, the top-selling energy drink in the United States, said it does not believe its energy drink was “in any way responsible” for the girl’s death.

-The energy drink market is dominated by Monster and Austrian company Red Bull, but it also includes beverages made by Coca-Cola Co and PepsiCo.
+Still, the lawsuit and reports of other deaths could escalate calls from critics including two U.S. senators and the New York attorney general about the safety of the beverages and the way they are marketed.

-The lawsuit and reports of other deaths that may be associated with energy drinks illustrate safety concerns surrounding the highly caffeinated beverages that are especially popular with young people.
-They could also embolden the industry’s critics, including two senators and the New York attorney general.
+The highly caffeinated drinks with aggressive-sounding names like Monster, Red Bull, Rockstar, AMP and Full Throttle are often associated with active or extreme sports, which makes them especially popular among young men.

 “I don’t think they are going to ban energy drinks,” said Morningstar analyst Thomas Mullarkey.
 “The question arises whether or not it gives them more firepower for increased regulation.”